joychentw/Free-to-Fee-Strategy-Analysis/hightnotes_markdown_r_code.md

 influence users to go from free tier to fee tier are subscriber\_friend\_cnt and avg\_friend\_age.

-keeping only the variables that are statistically significant and reading from the coefficient, the result shows when the subscriber\_friend\_cnt go up by 1%, the odds ratio that they subscribe goes up by 3.1% ((1.01)^0.75567=1.0075).
+Keeping only the variables that are statistically significant and reading from the coefficient, the result shows when the subscriber\_friend\_cnt go up by 1%, the odds ratio that they subscribe goes up by 3.1% ((1.01)^0.75567=1.0075).
 When the avg\_friend\_age. go up by 0.75%, the odds ratio that they subscribe goes up by 0.58% ((1.01)^0.57920 =1.0058).

-At the same time, High Note should be take note of variables with negative coefficients: good\_country, shouts and tenure.
-1% increase in good\_country is associated with a 0.49% decrease in odds of subscribing; 1% increase in shouts is associated with a 0.012% (1.01^(-0.11759)=0.998) decrease in probability of subscribing; 1% increase in tenure is associated with a 0.009% decrease in odds of subscribing.
+At the same time, High Note should take note of variables with negative coefficients: good\_country, shouts and tenure.
+- 1% increase in good\_country is associated with a 0.49% decrease in odds of subscribing.
+- 1% increase in shouts is associated with a 0.012% (1.01^(-0.11759)=0.998) decrease in probability of subscribing.
+- 1% increase in tenure is associated with a 0.009% decrease in odds of subscribing.

-Peer influence also plays a significant role.
+The analysis shows that peer influence plays a significant role.
 We used PSM to match people with similar conditions and came to the conclusion that there is a positive correlation between have friends who are adopters and subscribing.
 This might be due to homophily, people who have similar